kierenholt/curfew/README.md

-update ip address when setting is updated make random ip address on first time boot? try different router ips if router not found
+update ip address when setting is updated make random ip address on first time boot? try different router ips if router not found warning that clients must reconnect if ip changes

 ## refactor
 disable inactivity timer when the progress modal is showing